 New Mothers Can Suffer

-This is a mood disorder that affects some women after pregnancy and childbirth.
-A woman who has just given birth may feel anxiety, deep sadness, and exhaustion afterwards.
-Symptoms can be so severe that they interfere with a mom's ability to carry out daily activities and care for themselves, their babies, and others.
+Postpartum depression is a mood disorder that affects some women after pregnancy and childbirth.
+Symptoms can include anxiety, deep sadness, and exhaustion.
+The symptoms may be so severe that they interfere with a mom's ability to carry out daily activities and care for themselves, their babies, and others.

 A Real Mental Health Condition